NidaulZafar/curriculum/student-manual.md

 **Challenge number 2: Family, friends, kids, adults, etc**
 Many of us are not living by ourselves.
 You might have children, or family members asking for attention.
 The challenge here is to try and create a quiet space, where you will not be interrupted.
 Of course, this is not always possible if you are a parent.
 But perhaps you can ask your partner or a friend to keep an eye on your children at least for a few hours a day, while you go to a local library, or study in a quiet room at a friend’s house.
 Finding time to concentrate and to reach a study flow is crucial to your development as a professional.
 Same happens with being a good friend, a good husband/wife or father/mother.
 The best way to reach a balance there is to plan your time properly.

-If you're struggling to find that 'flow', please contact your classmentor for some extra help!
+If you're struggling to find that 'flow', please contact your class mentor for some extra help!
 You can also look for resources online or ask colleagues how they do it.
 Having a well structured week is a challenge to most, but it really helps!

 ## 2.6 Life happens <a name="life"></a>
 HackYourFuture is VERY demanding.
 You will be learning years of content in just a fraction of that time.
 You will need to devote a huge part of your year to the curriculum in a (usually) less than ideal learning environment.
 Sometimes life will 'get in the way' of this and when that happens remember: There is no shame in admitting that you need help!